mekkablue/ShowInterpolations/README.md

 ### Requirements

-The plugin needs Glyphs 1.4.3 or higher, running on OS X 10.7 or later.
-I can only test it in current OS versions, and I assume it will not work in versions of Mac OS X older than 10.7.
+The plugin needs Glyphs 2.x or higher, running on OS X 10.9.5 or later.

 ### License